Please go here for an updated listing of school here.

 Two general notes:

 Benjamin Franklin – Has a bus from Sant Cugat, so it’s easy to get to.
 It’s bit of an Americana bubble though, with pretty high turnover from people that aren’t planning on living here for long.
 They have about 1/3 American, 1/3 International and 1/3 Spanish students.
 Very expensive, although I expect many people don’t pay it themselves (ie company pays).
-There's a core group of very nice parents and if you only speak English and want a social life via school, it's a great place to go.
+There's a core group of very nice parents and if you want a social life via school, it's a great place to go.

 St Peters - In Barcelona, but lots of kids from Sant Cugat go there (there's a bus).
 We know a couple spoiled brats that go there.
 Nothing like spoiled brats with finishing school accents.